girordo/girordo/README.md

 • 🧬 BSc Biomedical Informatics @ USP<br/>
 • 🐧 Linux enthusiast since 2004<br/>
 • ⚛️ Frontend experience with React and React Native for mobile<br/>
-• 🛤️ Railway to Full Stack with NestJS and Express<br/>
+• 🎛️ Backend experience with NestJS and Express<br/>
+• 💧 Studying Elixir to work in a year with<br/>
-• 🏗️ Focusing in microservices architecture and TDD
+• 🏗️ DDD, TDD and microservices architectures

 <br/>